Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 	```

 	This ensures your code is fully modular and will make it easier for future edits.

+- Other assets, binaries and tools, should usually be handled likewise, depending on the case-by-case context.
+When in doubt, ask a maintainer or other contributors for tips and suggestions.

 >APPEND END

+>

 Git doesn't handle conflicts of binary files well at all, therefore changes to core binary files are absolutely forbidden, unless you have a really *really* ***really*** good reason to do otherwise.